b01/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 # Bootstrapping the Kubernetes Worker Nodes

 In this lab you will bootstrap two Kubernetes worker nodes.
-The following components will be installed: [runc](https://github.com/opencontainers/runc), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd), [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet), and [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies).
+The following components will be installed: [runc], [container networking plugins], [containerd], [kubelet], and [kube-proxy].

 ## Prerequisites